Lorik Cana

-Lorik Agim Cana ([ˈlɔɾik ˈtsana]; born 27 July 1983) is an Albanian former professional footballer.
-He is currently the Grassroots ambassador for children's football in Albania, named by the Albanian Football Association on 26 October 2017.
+Lorik Agim Cana ([ˈlɔɾik ˈtsana]; born 27 July 1983) is an Albanian former professional footballer who played as a centre-back or midfielder.
+He is currently the Grassroots ambassador for children's football in Albania, a role assigned by the Albanian Football Association on 26 October 2017.

-Cana played in the top divisions of France, England, Italy and Turkey, representing Paris Saint-Germain, Sunderland, Galatasaray, Lazio, FC Nantes and Olympique de Marseille as well as the Albania national team for which he held the appearance record for Albania's most capped player of all time, with 93 caps since he made his debut in 2003 until his retirement in 2016.
-He used to play primarily as a defensive and central midfielder but later switched to centre-back.
-He participated in the first major international competition for Albania, the UEFA Euro 2016 held in France.
+Cana played in the top divisions of France, England, Italy and Turkey, representing Paris Saint-Germain, Marseille, Sunderland, Galatasaray, Lazio and Nantes.
+He also represented the Albania national team, making 94 appearances from his debut in 2002 until his retirement in 2016.
+Initially a defensive and central midfielder, he later transitioned into a centre-back role.
+Cana captained Albania at their first major international tournament, UEFA Euro 2016 in France.

-At the age of 16, Cana was invited to Arsenal for a trial, but failed to attend because he was denied a British visa.
-He began his senior club career playing for Paris Saint-Germain, before signing with rivals Olympique de Marseille in 2004 whom he went on to captain.
-In 2009, Cana made his league debut for Sunderland becoming the first player of Albanian origin to play in the Premier League.
-Later he joined Galatasaray, the most successful Turkish football club.
-Two years later, Cana signed for Italian Serie A club Lazio where he spent four years.
-In 2015, Cana returned to France, where he started his career, signing a two-year contract with Nantes.
+At the age of 16, Cana was invited for a trial with Arsenal but was unable to attend due to being denied a British visa.
+He began his senior club career with Paris Saint-Germain before signing for their rivals Marseille in 2004, where he went on to become captain.
+In 2009, Cana joined Sunderland, becoming the first player of Albanian origin to play in the Premier League and was appointed captain immediately.
+He later played for Galatasaray in Turkey and then signed for Italian Serie A club Lazio in 2011, where he spent four seasons.
+During his career, Cana won the Coupe de France in 2003–04 with Paris Saint-Germain and the Coppa Italia in 2012–13 with Lazio.
+In 2015, Cana returned to France, signing a two-year contract with Nantes.

-Cana was eligible to play for either Albania, Switzerland or France, as he held all three passports.
-He chose Albania and made his international debut in June 2003, at the age of 19.
-Cana is Albania's most capped player of all time with 93 caps where he was named captain in 2011.
-After the end of the UEFA Euro 2016 Cana announced his retirement from football.
+Eligible to represent Albania, Switzerland or France, as he held all three passports, He chose Albania and made his international debut in June 2003 at the age of 19.
+Cana was named captain in 2011 and retired from international football following UEFA Euro 2016, making a total of 94 appearances, setting a record for the most caps in national team history, which he held until 2025 when it was surpassed by Elseid Hysaj.

 Early life

-Lorik Cana was born in Pristina, Kosovo, from parents originally from Gjakova.
-He is the son of Agim Cana, a former football player of FC Prishtina.
-Cana watched every match of Pristina, since he was five years old and describes himself as an avid fan of the team.
-Cana's father's experience in football inspired him to take up the sport.
-In 1992 the entire family moved to Switzerland due to the Yugoslav Wars.
+Lorik Cana was born in Pristina, Kosovo, to parents originally from Gjakova.
+He is the son of Agim Cana, a former footballer who played for FC Prishtina.
+From an early age, Lorik regularly attended Prishtina's matches and described himself as an avid supporter of the team.
+Inspired by his father's career, he developed a passion for football, which he began to pursue after his family emigrated to Switzerland in 1992, amid the Yugoslav Wars.

 Club career

-Early career
+Early career / Paris Saint-Germain

-In 1997, Cana joined the local team Dardania Lausanne, an amateur football club founded by the Albanian community in Lausanne, coached by his father.
+In 1997, Cana joined the local club Dardania Lausanne, an amateur side founded by the Albanian community in Lausanne and coached by his father, Agim.
 He played at Dardania until 2000, when he was spotted and signed by French club Paris Saint-Germain.